Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Actionable Information and Complete Information

 We will defer the issue of computing these quantities to Section \ref{sect-exploration}, although one could already conjecture that

-It is important to notice that, whereas the scene $\xi$ consists of complex objects (shapes, reflectance functions) that live in infinite-dimensional spaces that do not admit simple base measures, let alone distributions of which we can easily compute the entropy, the representation $\hat \xi$ is usually a finite-dimensional object supported on a zero-measure subset of the image, on which we can define a probability distribution, and compute entropy with standard tools.
-For instance, in \cite{sundaramoorthiPVS09} it is shown that even when the images are thought of as surfaces (with infinite resolution) the representation is a tree with a finite number of nodes (for a bounded region of space), called Attributed Reeb Tree (ART). \begin{example} It is interesting to notice that there are cases when ${\cal H}(I) = {\cal H}_\xi$.
+It is important to notice that, whereas the scene $\xi$ consists of complex objects (shapes, reflectance functions) that live in infinite-dimensional spaces that do not admit simple base measures, let alone distributions of which we can easily compute the entropy, the representation $\hat \xi$ is a function of the measured data, which lives in a benign finite-dimensional space.\cut{ For instance, in \cite{sundaramoorthiPVS09} it is shown that even when the images are thought of as surfaces (with infinite resolution) the representation is a tree with a finite number of nodes (for a bounded region of space), called Attributed Reeb Tree (ART).} \begin{example} It is interesting to notice that there are cases when ${\cal H}(I) = {\cal H}_\xi$.
 This happens, for instance, when the only existing nuisances have the structure of a group.
 For instance, if contrast is the only nuisance, then the geometry of the level lines (or equivalently the gradient direction) is a complete contrast invariant.
-Likewise, for viewpoint and contrast nuisances, the ART \cite{sundaramoorthiPVS09} is a complete feature.
-In general, however, this is not the case. \end{example}
+Likewise, for viewpoint and contrast nuisances, the ART \cite{sundaramoorthiPVS09} is a complete feature.\footnote{In general, however, this is not the case, and the ART should be considered just a conceptual construction to illustrate the critical role of nuisance factors in the variability of imaging data.} \end{example}